ljanyst/pico-enc28j60/README.md

 bufer to raise the voltage of the MOSI and interrupt signals to 5V needs to be removed as well because Pico can't tolerate GPIO input voltage this high.
-The connectors for Vin and Vout pins of the voltage regulator need to be shorted (marked blue on the picture above) and so do the inputs and outputs of the AND gates responsible for the MOSI and IRQ signals (marked green).
+The connectors for Vin and Vout pins of the voltage regulator need to be shorted (marked blue on the picture below) and so do the inputs and outputs of the AND gates responsible for the MOSI and IRQ signals (marked green).

 ![Modified ENC28J60 Adrduino Nano Shield](imgs/enc28j60-nano-moded.webp)